 Because what I changed my mindset from this being beneath me to something I can put my hand to?
 What if I took pride in these duties and making a home for my family.
 What if I gave it the value of being everything I have wanted for years – instead of a sentence of servitude.
 What if this is something that moms, for generations past, have struggled with as well?

 What if we took one everyday habit and just thought about the ancient rituals that made time stop and made this an act worthy of our respect?
 Back to a time where you didn’t have enough clothes to make five loads of laundry a day.
 In a time where you didn’t own enough possessions to become unorganized.
 Where it was a place of dignity to be pouring the tea.

 What if we put the honour back into all the work our hands are capable of.
 We don’t have to be maids in our own homes, but we can respect our ability to ‘make a home’ with gratitude in one pocket and our iPhone in the other.

-I’m not saying I do this, heck I’m stuck at sorting the laundry let alone folding it with care.
+I’m not saying I do this, I still avoid the kitchen most days so I don’t have to be face to face with the dishes piling up.
 But I am thinking about it and it kind of makes me slow down a little more and makes the things I initially found useless a bit more sacred.

 The little things matter.

 Simple Saturdays is bi-weekly encouragement to help moms simplify their life and live with more passion and purpose.

 It is an email newsletter, also in podcast form!